DaveGut/DEPRECATED-SmartThings_Samsung-WiFi-Audio-Unofficial/README.md

 d.
 3 Group Presets per speaker.

 e.
-Audio Notification AND the ability to take a custom Text-To-Speech command with user-selected voices.
+Audio Notification in accordance with the SmartThings Capability

+f.
+Play Text functions with the ability to define voice for speakers and older soundbars.

 This device handler for SmartThings integration was completed using the commands from Port 55001, as defined at the site "https://sites.google.com/site/moosyresearch/projects/samsung_shape".
 My appreciation for the many participants in that effort for their instrumental research and discoveries.